schreter/hue_rule_configurator/README.md

 won't turn it off after a timeout.
 However, motion in front of the sensor or triggering any other rules for the sensor (e.g., manually turning off the light) will clean up the state and the sensor will work as expected.

+Sensor `group` indicates the group/room in which the sensor or multiple sensors are located.
+This is by default also the light group to control.
+However, this can be overridden by specifying `lightgroup` explicitly to a different value.
+Then, this light group will be checked and controlled.

 ## Action types